Packard Single-Cylinder

-The Packard Single-Cylinder cars are a group of cars made by the Packard automobile company from 1899-1903 in Warren, Ohio.
+The Packard Single-Cylinder cars are a group of cars made by the Packard automobile company from 1899 to 1903 in Warren, Ohio.
 The four cylinder Model K was introduced in 1903.

 Models

 Model A(1899): The Model A was the first automobile produced by the Packard Motor Company.
 Only five were made.
 The last one produced was also the first Packard sold, to a Warren, Ohio, business man named George Kirkham.

 Model B(1900–1901): The Model B was the second model produced by Packard.
 Steering was still by a lever, but a foot pedal was now used for speed control rather than a lever like in the Model A.

 Model C(1901): The Model C was the third model produced by Packard.
 It was one step up from the Model B with a more powerful engine.
 It was also the first Packard to use a steering wheel instead of a tiller.
 Top speed was 25 mi/h.

 Model F (1901–1903): The Packard Model F was the last single-cylinder car made by the Packard Motor Company.
 It had some major advances, including a new 3-speed transmission.
 When it competed in an economy contest, the Model F averaged 27.5 mpgus mpg.
 It was the most expensive Packard till then, costing $2,500 in 1902(the price was lowered to $2,300 in 1903).
 It was replaced by the Model G.